 This week we’ve been working on our apple unit.
 Each morning we have read an apple-themed book followed by an activity that ties in with the book.
-When we read Apples, Apples, Apples by Nancy Wallace, I knew we HAD to do apple stamping that day!
+After reading our latest book, I knew we HAD to do apple stamping that day!

 I’d always done apple stamps with the apples cut in half vertically, which makes an apple print that looks like an apple.
 Apples, Apples, Apples is a cute book that talks about a variety of apples and includes a yummy apple recipe as well as directions to stamp with the apples in a different way…making star shapes!

 Following the book’s directions, I used the cores from the apples we taste-tested in the morning and cut across them horizontally, allowing the star pattern to appear.